Pennsylvania Roads - PA 23 - Mainline

 It even comes with its eponymous covered bridge, crossing the Conestoga River.
 You have to park and walk the 1859 bridge (recommended to park north and walk south, as I did, then looking back north/west at the end).

-Skipping ahead to the east end of the Schuylkill Parkway, the only part that traffic can travel on.
+The east end of the Schuylkill Parkway, the only part that traffic can travel on.
 This faces west from Business US 202 (the former mainline) at a railroad overpass.

 Some good but not enough to make up for the bad, WB in West Conshohocken and neighboring Bridgeport.
 PA 23 jogs along Crawford Rd. to Front St. at the non-cutout shields for Matsonford Rd., which I'm sure was caused by the Schuylkill Expressway.